 The Texas Capitol Vietnam Veterans Monument will take its place at the symbolic center of Texas government on the northeast side of the statehouse grounds, joining monuments that honor the Heroes of the Alamo, Confederate Soldiers, and veterans of World War I, World War II and the Korean War, among others.

 When will the monument be dedicated?

-The monument is tentatively scheduled for dedication in the fall of 2013.
+The monument is scheduled for dedication on Saturday March 29, 2014.
 A Groundbreaking Ceremony

 will take place March 24 and 25, 2013.

 What is the monument design?

 The bronze Texas Capitol Vietnam Veterans Monument – created with input from the war’s veterans – is carefully crafted by artist Duke Sundt to incorporate important symbols that represent both the war and those who fought it.
 It will be the first monument on the Capitol grounds to reflect the ethnic diversity of Texas’ culture, and is designed to capture the service of American troops in the Vietnam War by emphasizing the common “Dawn Patrol” experience of combat infantry troops.
 A stone pediment of the same granite used in the Capitol itself will feature bas-relief panels of several other significant symbols of the war.
 More information can be found on the Monument Design